Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 # simple-mac-terminal-reminder

 A simple command line tool for MacOS for reminding yourself of things in the near future.
-Just open up your default Terminal app, type a command like
+Just open up your default Terminal app, type a command such as:

 ```bash
 $ remind 15m "Get pizza from oven"